news-r/website/software.md

 - [greatfire](https://github.com/news-r/greatfire) - Keywords and URLs Censored on the Chinese Internet

 ## Analysis

+The packages below ease the analysis of news articles though they remain rudiementary (for now).

 - [webhoserx](https://github.com/news-r/webhoserx) - Feature extraction extension for the `webhoser` package
 - [spotlight](https://github.com/news-r/spotlight) - Entity extraction with DBPedia Spotlight